 Home extension cost largely depends on the type of an extension project.
 There are different types of home extensions.
 Basement extensions, bathroom extensions, kitchen extensions and attic conversions are very popular in London.
 Many property owners also give a preference to side extension as well.

 For example, a Velux loft conversion will be cheaper than a one or two storey house extension, as it requires a lot less structural changes.
 Traditional masonry (An outer brick wall tied to an inner concrete leaf with an insulated cavity in between the two) will cost more than a modular timber structure but should last much longer.
 You might be happy with a kitchen from Ikea, or you might choose custom-made hand painted solid wood units, adding to the cost.

-If you don't need more space, you could consider renting the extra room.
+If you don't need more space, you could consider renting the extra room to benefit from your home extension.
 A Dormer Loft conversion could turn your unused attic into a double bedroom.
 A single-storey house extension could accommodate a small studio.
 And a two-storey extension might be enough to create a one-bedroom flat, earning you up to £1000 a month.

-To give you an idea of how much money you will need to complete your project, we have listed different types of extension and conversion projects sorted from the cheapest to the most expensive:
+To give you an idea of how much money you will need to complete your project.
+We have listed different types of home extension and conversion projects sorted from the cheapest to the most expensive:

 A single-storey extension can connect your home with the garden.
 There are three types of one storey extensions available: a rear home extension, side return, and a wrap-around extension.
 You could use your extra space to create a large kitchen with a kitchen island or a cosy family lounge.
 The cost of this type of project will start from £40,000.